- What is Auction Fraud?

 - What is a “Wrap” Agreement?

-Copyright is a form of protection provided by the laws of the United States (Title 17, United States Code) to the authors of “original works of authorship,” including literary, dramatic, musical, artistic, and certain other intellectual works.
-This protection is available to both published and unpublished works.
-Section 106 of the 1976 Copyright Act generally gives the owner of copyright the exclusive right to do and to authorize others to do the following:
+Copyright is a form of protection provided under 17 U.S.C.
+Sections 101, et seq. to the authors of "original works of authorship" including literary, dramatic, musical, artistic, and other intellectual works.
+This protection is available to published and unpublished works.
+Section 106 of the Copyright Act generally gives the copyright owner the exclusive right to do and authorize others to do the following:

 - To reproduce the work in copies or phonorecords;